Portugal Golden Visa

 In standard times, it takes roughly four months from your biometrics appointment until you receive your cards.

-Step 8: Get your Permanent Residency & Portuguese Citizenship by Investment
+Step 8: Permanent Residency & Potential Pathway to Portuguese Citizenship

-Once you receive your permanent residence or your Portuguese passport, you will no longer need to maintain your investment in Portugal.
+Once you receive your permanent residence or your Portuguese passport, investors have historically generally no longer been required to maintain the qualifying investment, subject to the applicable legal requirements in force at the time.

 Portugal Golden Visa Processing Time in 2026: PR Residency & Citizenship

 The initial application and supporting documents are submitted online to Agência para a Integração Migrações e Asilo (AIMA), formerly the Serviço de Fronteiras e Estrangeiros (SEF).
 AIMA is the official immigration and border services office in Portugal.
-Once your application is approved, you will be invited to an in-person interview.
+Once the application progresses through AIMA’s review process, applicants are scheduled for a biometric appointment in Portugal.

 Your residence clock starts ticking on the day your Golden Visa card is issued.